 A lot of things only appear during Advent here in Vienna.
 Christmas biscuits, for example.
 Or barrelfuls of spiced wine and punch.
-The occasional burst of undiluted optimism to shine a light on the grumbling Viennese soul.
+Or the occasional burst of undiluted optimism to shine a light on the grumbling Viennese soul.
 Oh, and the Ströck Christmas tram, of course.

 - Old timer tram that circles Vienna’s centre at weekends during Advent